 D.5.1 The SPC members are appointed by the Board, on the recommendation of its Chairman, following the proposal by the Nomination Committee.
-The Committee's members are appointed for a term of three (3) years that can be renewed up to three (3) times.
-The Committee consists by at least five (5) members who may be, besides the Chairman and the CEO, either Board's Executive members or Senior Executive Officers.
+The Committee's members are appointed for a term of office of three (3) years that can be renewed up to three (3) times.
+The Committee consists by at least five (5) members who may be, besides the Chairman and the CEO, of Board's Executive members and Senior Executive Officers.